-Place » Freehand comment (Ctrl+Alt+R) – allows you to make a comment that relates to a custom, free-hand area drawn on the document.
-This command features automatic context identification so that if you draw a shape around a component, the comment will be bound to that component.
+Place » Review mode (Ctrl+Alt+R) - allows you to make a comment that relates to a custom, free-hand area drawn on the document.
+This command features automatic context identification, so that if you draw a shape around a component, the comment will be bound to that component.

-Note that the Place » Comment command will only present on the menu when a component is selected on the schematic or PCB document.
+Use the following links to access the corresponding command documentation pages for Schematic, or for PCB, respectively.
+Note also that the Place » Comment command will only present on the menu when a component is selected on the schematic or PCB document.
 When the comment is made, a rectangular bounding line is drawn around the component, encompassing its symbol (including pins) and designator.

 Launch one of these commands, and define the point, rectangular, or free-hand area for the comment where applicable.
 The Comments panel will appear, ready to enter a new comment.
-Type your comment, then click the button beneath.
+Type your comment, then click the control beneath.
 The comment will be committed, appearing in the panel.
-For point, area and component type comments, the comment will also appear in the document editor, linked to the point, area, or component, by a reference line.
+For point, area and component type comments, the comment will also appear in the workspace, linked to the point, area, or component, by a reference line.

 Example comments overlayed on a child schematic sheet of a Managed Project.
 The Comments panel reflects all comments for the sheet.

-When using the Freehand comment feature (Place » Freehand comment, Ctrl+Alt+R) – that allows you to add comments to a document by freehand drawing – the comment entry is automatically added to the Comments panel, which will contain context information as follows:
+When using the Review Mode feature (Place » Review mode, Ctrl+Alt+R) - that allows you to add comments to a document by freehand drawing - the entry for a comment on the Comments panel will contain context information as follows: